HEF 32 unmanned helicopter system

 - 5 kg payload

 - ITAR free

 - Flexible payload capability

 - Full CBT training

 The best way to understand the HEF 32 and its capabilities, is by starting to imagine a down-sized version of a manned helicopter.
 A combination of well-proven aviation technology and modern materials, merged with state-of-the-art electronics, make the HEF 32 what it is – an unmanned helicopter platform with global operational capabilities.
 The technical heart of the HEF 32 is centered around the main drive-train, which is surrounded by the rotor systems, fuel system, avionics, sensors and a variety of antennae.
-The whole helicopter is engulfed by an aerodynamic composite shell, which doubles as the main support structure for all internal systems.
+The whole helicopter is engulfed by an aerodynamic composite shell, which also serves as the main support structure for all internal systems.

 Drive Train and Rotor Systems